BiCU-CCRI/Best_practices/coding_and_review/github_best_practices.md

 - You can do **everything** you can do in GitHub without leaving the VS Code
 - Check out this [video](https://www.youtube.com/watch?v=DSl-L6B_Qb4&ab_channel=DevLeonardo) for a nice summary

+### Git tags

+- Git tags are markers **attached to specific commits** to label **important points** in your project’s history
+- Most commonly used for versioning (e.g., `v1.0.0`)
+- Unlike branches, tags don’t move; they’re fixed to a commit
+- Typically, you tag the `main` branch
+- Very useful if you want to share the code with somebody else or with users (e.g., you can include the git tag version in the local copy of the code)

 ## GitHub Rules

 - GitHub offers a lot of [rules/rulesets](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/about-rulesets) to help us enforce the agreed *rules* for commit names, branch names, PR rules, branch protection rules, etc.
 - We primarily use these rules:

 1. Commit message structure
 2. Branch name structure
 3. PR title structure
 4. `main` branch protection (no direct commit - only through PR)
 5. Code Review rules (resolving threads, required approval)
 6. (Not implemented yet) Successful PR tests*

-- See more information in [GitHub Setup](github_setup.md)
+- See more information in [GitHub Setup](./github_setup.md)
     - In the future, we will include [GitHub Actions](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions) to include tests in the PR approval rulesets

 ## Notes

+### Why not push directly to the `main` branch?

+- Prevents non-reviewed, potentially breaking changes
+- The `main` branch is functional until the changes are merged
+- Makes the `main` commit history clean
+    - Fewer commits from (squashed) PR branches while keeping the original commit history in the source PR branch (assuming you do not delete the *source* branch)
+- Easier backtracking of where the changes happened
+- Easier backtracking of the previous code
+- Easier backtracking for task description (GitHub Project tickets)
+- Two (or more) people can work on the same code at the same time and submit PRs

+We protect the `main` branch to ensure we follow the agreed-upon best coding practices and CR.

-### Commit/Branch/Pull Request title structure
+### Commit message/Branch name/Pull Request title structure

 - We have two (+1) different ways how to name commits, branches, and PR merges
     - This comes from the unfortunate GitHub styling of `#<issue number>`
 - Some *sections* are ok with having `#` as the title/message character (commit message `git`/PR title), while some struggle (switching branches names in the command line)
 - The current title/message structure comes from the *least necessary* changes
 - In optimal case, the Issue IDs would start with a custom ID that can be used in all three names (=starting with anything but `#`)
+- For more information about title/message structures, please see [commit message structure](#commit-message-structure), [branch name structure](#branch-name-structure), and [pull request title structure](#pull-request-title-structure)

 ### Code Publishing